Beronimus/Typo3-CKEditor5-Plugin-Converter/README.md

 ### Customize the build for another plugin

-If you want to convert another plugin, you have to consider follwing point:
+If you want to convert another plugin, you have to consider follwing points:
-* Install the plugin you want to convert with npm.
+* You may have to install the plugin you want to convert in this project (probably using npm).
 * Change the entry point of the webpack.config.js to ponit to the entry of the plugin.
-* Make sure that the plugin, that you want to convert, is for the CKEditor 5 version used by your TYPO3 installation.
+* Make sure that the plugin, that you want to convert, is for the CKEditor 5 version used in your TYPO3 installation.
 You can find the version by searching for the term `const version =` in the file `/vendor/typo3/cms-rte-ckeditor/Resources/Public/Contrib/ckeditor5-bundle.js` in your TYPO3 installation.
-* At the moment the translator only contains dependencys needed to convert the font plugin.
-If the plugin contains other dependencies, that are already included in the file `/vendor/typo3/cms-rte-ckeditor/Resources/Public/Contrib/ckeditor5-bundle.js`, the you have to add then to the transator.
+* At the moment the translator only contains dependencies needed to convert the `font` plugin.
+If the plugin contains other dependencies, that are already included in the file `/vendor/typo3/cms-rte-ckeditor/Resources/Public/Contrib/ckeditor5-bundle.js`, you have to add them to the translator file located in the `src` folder.

 ### Including the converted plugin to TYPO3